Research Blog

 Overview

 Vitamin B6 is an essential water-soluble micronutrient that occurs in various forms, including pyridoxine, pyridoxal, pyridoxamine, pyridoxamine 5’ phosphate (PMP), and pyridoxal 5’ phosphate (PLP).
 The latter two are bioavailable coenzyme esters found primarily in meat or produced within the body.
-Inactive pyridoxine, found primarily in plant-based foods and many supplements, must be converted to its bioactive ester in order to function (Brown 2022).
+Inactive pyridoxine, found primarily in plant-based foods and many supplements, must be converted to its bioactive ester to function (Brown 2022).

 Vitamin B6 is also essential to one-carbon metabolism, transsulfuration (e.g., conversion of homocysteine to cysteine and glutathione metabolism), glycine and serine metabolism, and aminotransferase synthesis.
-A comprehensive evaluation is needed to assess B6 status in order to overcome potential confounding variables that can affect levels, including inflammation, alcohol intake, renal function, low albumin (albumin transports PLP), inorganic phosphate (elevations of which increase plasma PLP), and alkaline phosphatase activity.
+A comprehensive evaluation is needed to assess B6 status to overcome potential confounding variables that can affect levels, including inflammation, alcohol intake, renal function, low albumin (albumin transports PLP), inorganic phosphate (elevations of which increase plasma PLP), and alkaline phosphatase activity.
 Alkaline phosphatase can dephosphorylate free unbound PLP to inactive pyridoxal and decrease serum PLP.
-Research suggests an inverse association between PLP and acute phase reactants, CRP, and other inflammatory markers (Ueland 2015).
+Research suggests an inverse association between PLP and acute-phase reactants, CRP, and other inflammatory markers (Ueland 2015).

 New call-to-action